amclark42/so-youre-planning-to-vote-2020/README.md

 I believe it’s important to give everyone the information to vote, even if you’re voting for Trump.
 Our right to vote is threatened now even more than usual, and this year, everyone needs to plan how to safely exercise that right.
 But I’m not going to pretend to be neutral on this.

 Again, **this information is not comprehensive.** I plan to update these documents when I can (there’s a record of my changes [here](https://github.com/amclark42/so-youre-planning-to-vote-2020/commits/main)).
 Even so, check the rules of your local election authority, and whenever you can, confirm that my information is correct.
 Misinformation about the election is not just abundant but being intentionally spread.
-I’m not immune to misinformation!
+I’m not immune to disinformation!
 In 2016, I reblogged Russian propaganda, believing it was truth.
 I encourage you to check my work.

 **Contents:**